KiwiKid/openscadgen/README.md

-openscadgen is a simple tool for generating a set of .stl files (or other openscad export formats) from a single .scad file and a simple config file.
+openscadgen is a simple tool for generating a set of .stl files (or other openscad export formats) from a .scad file(s) and a simple human-readable toml config file.
+A html report is generated containing the details of the generated instances

 The goal of the tool is to ease the development, management, production and distribution of large numbers designs or design options based on single openscad file.

 A simpler alterative to programmatic wrappers like Makefiles, AnchorSCAD, LuaCAD, PythonSCAD - designed provides a more accessible/structured approach